xuezzou/Vulnerable-nodejs/README.md

 4. **XML External Entities (XXE Injection)**

-    Since express mostly deals with json format in communication, to include data format as XML in the application, we have script 'execphp.js' and 'php.js' that deals with php file execution from command line.
-Here's the flow for how order.php is executed.
+    Since express mostly deals with json format in communication, to include data format XML in the application, we have script 'execphp.js' and 'php.js' that deals with php file execution from command line.
+Here's the flow for how file 'phpFiles/order.php' is executed.
 First, in the page '/order', which is rendered by 'views/order.jade', we have a submission form with `action='/order.php', method='GET'` on line 24.
-When we submit our ordering request, we would visit `order.php` file, which reads in a xml formatted variable.
+When we submit our ordering request, we would visit 'phpFiles/order.php' file, which reads in a xml formatted variable, and display corresponding order information on the webpage.
+Following is line 21 - 27 of 'order.php' file,
     ```php
     libxml_disable_entity_loader (false); # allow external entities
-    $dom = new DOMDocument();
+    $dom = new DOMDocument(); # create XML class
-    $dom->loadXML($xm, LIBXML_NOENT | LIBXML_DTDLOAD);
+    $dom->loadXML($xm, LIBXML_NOENT | LIBXML_DTDLOAD); # load xml data into dom
-    $data = simplexml_import_dom($dom);
+    $data = simplexml_import_dom($dom); # parse into XML
     $name = $data->name; # load item name
     $price = $data->price; # load item price
     echo "<h2>You have ordered: $name,</h2><p> with price: $$price.</p>";
     ```
-    Here's the format of the XML variable.
+    Here's the format of a expected XML variable on line 12-19 of 'phpFiles/order.php'.
     ```php
     $name = urldecode($argv[1]);
     $xm = <<<XML